jchen302023/emp_Puntu/README.md

   12-21-21
 ### - Tests Performed:
-- Filled an Array with 1000000 integers, ran BinSearch and LinSearch 5 times each on it.
+- Filled an Array with 100000000 integers, ran BinSearch and LinSearch 5 times each on it.
 We then calculated the average time it took for both to find integer 80001.
-    - BinSearch (0 - 4 milliseconds) Avg -> 0
-    - LinSearch (2 - 3 milliseconds) Avg -> 2.5
+- Filled an Array with 100000000 integers, ran BinSearch and LinSearch 5 times each on it.
+We then calculated the average time it took for both to find integer 1000000.
 ### - Results:
 - Jacc's computer can't go over 10^9 (100 million)
 - Anjini's computer can't go over
+- Array of 1000000 int, searching for 80001
+    - BinSearch (0 - 4 milliseconds) avg => 0 milliseconds
+    - LinSearch (2 - 3 milliseconds) avg => 2.5 milliseconds

 ### - Conclusion: